pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/licensing/licensing_guidelines.rst

 Valid License Abbreviations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 License tag must be filled with the appropriate abbreviation of the licence which is listed `here <http://svn.pardus.org.tr/uludag/trunk/doc/en/licenses/>`_.
 If the licence of your package is not in the list, you should ask it to `Pardus developer list <http://liste.pardus.org.tr/mailman/listinfo/pardus-devel>`_.
-If the licence is suitable with Pardus Licencing, it will put under this list.
+If the licence is suitable with Pardus Licencing, it will put under this list and also the abbreviation also added to `pisi rng file`_.

 Versioned licenses
 ^^^^^^^^^^^^^^^^^^